 Contrary to popular belief, people don't leave because of bad managers.
 They leave because they're either: a) criminally underpaid, b) stop growing and getting new challenges, or c) want to do their own thing.
 You can't do anything regarding the latter, but you can find out if they're unsatisfied with work or pay and fix it.

 To prevent your best players from thinking about quitting, conduct stay interviews.
-Take half an hour every month and have a cup coffee, have a nice chat, and see how they feel.
+Take half an hour every month and have a cup of coffee, have a nice chat, and see how they feel.
 Find out if they have any problems or what they would like to do more.
 Usually, good employees will tell you exactly what is on their mind because they trust you and know you mean well.
-Just a cup of coffee a month, that’s all you need to keep key talent.
+Just a cup of coffee a month, that's all you need to keep key talent.

 Lower the bus factor

 The bus factor asks you one simple question: “If certain team members would get hit by a bus one day, would you still be able to finish the project without them?”
 The more people can replace each other, the lower your bus factor is.
-This means having someone who’s indispensable is a bad idea as it puts you at a great risk.
+This means having someone who's indispensable is a bad idea as it puts you at great risk.

 To lower the bus factor, you should first standardize processes.
 Then you can disseminate knowledge by documenting processes and keeping a company wiki updated.
 Also, you should encourage cross-training programmes so others can learn different skills, do code reviews and pair programming, encourage mentorships, and do daily standups.

 The other (more extreme) option is to fire indispensable employees.
 For example, fire exceptional programmers is a good management decision because others can’t read it or work with it.

 When things are complex, you need specialists, which are hard to replace and make your risk factor go up.
 But when you keep processes simple, one person leaving is not the end of the world; you can easily find someone else and train them.